Appalachian Folktale Picture Books: Tall Tales

 Glass, Andrew.
 Bewildered for Three Days: As to Why Daniel Boone Never Wore His Coonskin Cap.
 New York: Holiday House, 2000.
 An original tall tale about Daniel Boone as a child, learning woodland skills from Delaware and Lenape friends.
 Far-fetched encounters with a bear and raccoons explain why he stopped wearing a coonskin cap.
 Framed by a fictional story about Boone as an adult telling this story to a painter.
 Detailed historical background given in Afterward.
 See also books by Tom Birdseye illustrated by Glass in general folktale picture book bibliography and tall tale by Schroeder, below.
 Glass (a New Yorker) has written and illustrated a number of books about tough legendary heroes from the West and South, as well as an adaptation of The Bremen Town Musicians.

 Isaacs, Anne.
 Swamp Angel.
 Illus.
 Paul O. Zelinsky.
 New York: Dutton, 1994.
 N. pag.
 Introduces a tall-tale heroine as awesome as Paul Bunyan or Pecos Bill.
-Paul O. Zelinsky's dramatic paintings depict Swamp Angel's growth into "the greatest woodswoman in Tennessee" and her impact on the landscape when her long struggle with a bear stirs up enough dust to create the atmosphere of the Smoky Mountains.
+Paul O. Zelinsky's dramatic paintings, with backgrounds that appear to be wood panels, depict Swamp Angel's growth into "the greatest woodswoman in Tennessee" and her impact on the landscape when her long struggle with a bear stirs up enough dust to create the atmosphere of the Smoky Mountains.
+Awarded a 1995 Caldecott honor and a Phoenix award honor from the Children's Literature Association in 2014.

 Jensen, Patsy.
 John Henry and His Mighty Hammer.
 Illus.
 Roseanne Litzinger.
 A Troll First-Start Tall Tale.
 Troll, 1994.